 Working while pregnant can be a challenge.
-Learn practical tips to keep up at work, be productive and feel less overwhelmed even when you’re pregnant.
+Learn practical tips to keep up at work during pregnancy, be productive and feel less overwhelmed.

 Black eyes, dark hair… I was picturing how my son would look once I finally got to meet him.
 Later in the day, I read reviews on strollers I’d been meaning to research.
 Which reminded me to pick out a few more onesies at the baby store.